 4.13 Motor Vehicle Sales: No sale of any motorized vehicle eligible for registration for operation on public highways is allowed, with the following exceptions:

 Only one (1) motor vehicle at a time and no more than four (4) motor vehicles per dwelling unit per calendar year may be displayed for sale on the property on which the vehicles are located.
-No vehicle may be displayed for sale on commercial lots, except if parked in an approved parking space, or as approved by the Planning Commission.
+No vehicle may be displayed for sale on commercial lots, except if parked in an approved parking space, or as approved by the DRB .

-The use of a property for the sale of motor vehicles may be allowed only in conjunction with automobile repair shops and junkyards in designated zoning districts, subject to conditional use review by the Board of Adjustment under Section 5.7, and site plan review by the Planning Commission under Section 5.6.
+The use of a property for the sale of motor vehicles may be allowed only in conjunction with automobile repair shops and junkyards in designated zoning districts, subject to conditional use review under Section 5.7 and site plan review by the DRB under Section 5.6.
 The revenue produced from the sale of motor vehicles shall not exceed twenty-five percent (25%) of the gross revenue generated by all commercial activity on the property in any calendar year including the primary use (i.e., the automobile repair shop and/or junkyard).

 4.14 Public Facilities: